 Human Anatomy and Physiology I, II

-Human Biology I, II and Labs
+Human Biology I, II and Human Biology Laboratory I, II

 Choose two of the following

-Principles of Food Production
+Principles of Food Production and Service

-Principles of Food Production is the basic course covering food preparation methods, food standards of quality, product identity, food presentation, professional behavior in food service, food sanitation in practice, and techniques for adding value to basic food products.
-Students who have completed Principles of Food Production should be able to function effectively as a food professional in a kitchen environment including demonstrating professional appearance, professional behaviors, and knowledge of the many different food preparation techniques, effective food presentation, food safety and sanitation practices, teamwork, and cleanup practices.
-Students are required to achieve their co-curricular requirement – the ServSafe Certfication - by the end of this course.
-This course is not available for audit. **Fee: Lab fee associated with this course**
+Principles of Food Production and Service is a basic course covering food preparation methods, quality standards, food presentation, professionalism in food preparation and service, sanitation and safety processes in commercial kitchens, kitchen and restaurant organization and roles, and food service styles.
+Students completing this course should be able to function effectively in a kitchen or restaurant environment; including demonstrating professional appearance and behaviors; and knowledge of food preparation techniques, effective food presentation, food safety and sanitation practices, appropriate service styles, teamwork, and cleanup practices.
+Students are expected to achieve their required co-curricular requirement – the ServSafe Manager certification – by the end of this course.
+Lec/Lab 6 (Fall).

 This course will provide an introduction to the integration between exercise and nutrition-related topics by exploring the intimate link among nutrition, energy metabolism, and human exercise response.
 The course content will sort fact from fiction and help students and practitioners obtain the knowledge they need to give sound advice to athletes and active individuals.
 (Prerequisite: College level science course preferred.)
 Lecture 3 (Fall, Spring, Summer).

 This class offers students in the Nutrition Management major an overview of controversial and accepted alternative diet therapies, basic medicine guidelines, and vitamin/mineral supplementation.
 (Prerequisites: NUTR-215 and CHMB-402 and MEDS-250 and MEDS-251 or equivalent courses and student standing in NUTR-BS, NUTRSC-BS or NUTRSC-MN program.)
 Lecture 3 (Fall).

 Medical Nutrition Therapy I

 This course is the first course of a two course series.
 Review and application of biological metabolism and interrelationships of nutrients, hormones, enzymes, and other biochemical substances in humans.
 Modification of nutritional intake to meet nutritional needs altered by diseases and stress as well as use of alternate methods of feeding (enteral/parenteral) to meet nutritional needs is discussed in depth.
 This course emphasizes the practical applications of medical nutritional therapy for use with patients/clients.
 (Prerequisites: NUTR-215 and CHMB-402 and MEDS-250 and MEDS-251 or equivalent courses and student standing in NUTR-BS, NUTRSC-BS or NUTRSC-MN program.)
 Lecture 3 (Fall).

 Medical Nutrition Therapy II

 This course is a continuation of NUTR-525 Medical Nutrition Therapy I. Review and application of biological metabolism and interrelationships of nutrients, hormones, enzymes, and other biochemical substances in humans.
 Modification of nutritional intake to meet nutritional needs altered by diseases and stress as well as use of alternate methods of feeding (enteral/parenteral) to meet nutritional needs is discussed in depth.
 This course emphasizes the practical applications of medical nutritional therapy for use with patients/clients.
 (Prerequisites: NUTR-525 or equivalent course.)
 Lecture 3 (Spring).